Virginia Tech vs. Syracuse NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Virginia Tech has combined with its opponents to score more than 46 points in three of six games this season.
+- Virginia Tech and its opponents have gone over the current 45.5-point total in three of six games this season.

-- The two teams combine to average 50.7 points per game, 4.7 more than the total in this contest.
+- Saturday's over/under is 5.2 points lower than the two team's combined 50.7 points per game average.

-- These two squads combine to surrender 43.2 points per game, 2.8 fewer than this contest's over/under.
+- This contest's over/under is 2.3 points greater than the 43.2 these two squads combine to surrender per game this season.

 Virginia Tech Stats and Trends

-- Virginia Tech has two wins against the spread in six games this year.
+- Virginia Tech has two wins against the spread in six games this season.

-- The Hokies have covered the spread once this season when favored by 3.5 points or more (in two chances).
+- This season, the Hokies have one ATS win in two games as a favorite of 3 points or more.

-- Virginia Tech's games this year have gone over the total in one out of six opportunities (16.7%).
+- Virginia Tech's games this year have hit the over on one of six set point totals (16.7%).

-- When Virginia Tech scores more than 23 points, it is 1-1 against the spread and 1-1 overall.
+- When Virginia Tech puts up more than 23.0 points, it is 1-1 against the spread and 1-1 overall.

-- When Virginia Tech picks up over 309 yards, the team is 1-3 against the spread and 2-2 overall.
+- In games that Virginia Tech amasses over 309.0 yards, the team is 1-3 against the spread and 2-2 overall.

-- The Hokies have turned the ball over one more time (7 total) than the Orange have forced a turnover (6) this season.
+- The Hokies have turned the ball over seven times this season, one more turnover than the Orange have forced (6).

 - Find the latest spread and moneyline odds for Virginia Tech at SISportsbook.